"Memories and possibilities are ever more hideous than realities." ~H.P Lovecraft

-The woods were strangely quiet, continuing to grow darker as they ventured deeper into them despite the light of the moon indicating, it was still morning, Kid suddenly stopping and reaching for his sword, something straight ahead catching his eye.
+The woods were strangely quiet, continuing to grow darker as they ventured deeper into them despite the light of the moon indicating, it was still morning.
+Kid suddenly stopped and reached for his sword, something straight ahead catching his eye.

 "What is it, Kid?"
-Roland asked, looking ahead, not seeing what Kid sees likely because of his reduced vision.
+Roland asked, looking ahead, not seeing what Kid saw likely because of his reduced vision.

 In one swift motion, Kid drew his sword and slashed forward, webs coating his blade as it cut through.

 "It's only a spider's web, Kid."
 Roland said.

 Roland was impressed by the keen vision that the recruit demonstrated as Cry who stood beside him as well didn't notice it, but of course neither did he.

 "That's not all, sir," Kid replied, slowly turning towards the trees where a large purple spider came crawling out, taking them in with its many eyes.

 Large spiders weren't an uncommon sight in Doomwood or Lore in general, but they certainly weren't purple.
 Not that it mattered as Kid quickly dispatched it.

 Withdrawing a rag from his pocket, Kid wiped off his blade before returning it to its sheath.

 "We must be close, Captain," Hands said.